#VoteForHer Trends On Twitter After Lincoln Project Releases New Kamala Harris Ad

 The ad comes as Trump continues to struggle with female voters across the nation.

-As previously reported by The Inquisitr, the commander-in-chief has lost ground among several voters groups that carried him to victory in 2016, when he competed against former Secretary of State Hillary Clinton.
+As previously reported by The Inquisitr, the commander-in-chief has lost ground among several voter groups that carried him to victory in 2016, when he competed against former Secretary of State Hillary Clinton.